juliambowden/juliambowden.github.io/_pages/about.md

 Each step of my journey has shaped my ability to approach challenges with resilience, creativity, and a dedication to making a difference.
 Thank you for visiting my website, and I look forward to connecting with you!

-View my portfolio here: [Notion Potfolio Page](https://www.notion.so/juliambowden/Julia-Bowden-s-Portfolio-33390756769d4e8da59bdcc24db1ac23)
+View my portfolio here: <a href="https://www.notion.so/juliambowden/Julia-Bowden-s-Portfolio-33390756769d4e8da59bdcc24db1ac23" target="_blank">Notion Portfolio Page</a>